How do I enter a payment plan with a debt collector?

 To enter a payment plan with a debt collector, it is important to understand how the collector has calculated the balance claimed.
 Frequently, the amount demanded by the collector is negotiable.
 Often, non-principal charges, like interest and late fees, are quickly eliminated when negotiated.

-You should write to the collector and request a detailed calculation of the amount claimed, which shows principal, interest, late fees, etc.
+You should write to the collector and request a detailed calculation of the amount claimed, which individually lists principal, interest, late fees, etc.

 NOTE: If you settle a debt consisting of $600 or more in principal (i.e. the actual loan amount - not interest or fees) for less than the full balance due, there could be income tax consequences.
-If you have a question about whether a settlement can result in tax consequences, you should seek the advice of a tax advisor or accountant.
+If you have a question concerning tax implications of a settled debt, you should seek the advice of a tax advisor or accountant.